AdeosunDeji/bloggin/README.md

 Requirements
 Users should have a first_name, last_name, email, password e.t.c.

-A user should be able to sign up and sign in into the blog app user can sign in and have jwt token that expires after an hour Logged in users can create a blog.
+A user should be able to sign up and sign in into the blog app.

+user can sign in and have jwt token that expires after an hour

+Logged in users can create a blog.

-Logged in and not logged in users can not get a list of published blogs created Logged in and not logged in users can get a published blog When a blog is created, it is in draft state
+Logged in and not logged in users can not get a list of published blogs created

+Logged in and not logged in users can get a published blog

+When a blog is created, it is in draft state

-The owner of the blog can update the state of the blog to published The owner of a blog can edit the blog in draft or published state The owner of the blog can to delete the blog in draft or published state The owner of the can get a list of their blogs.
+The owner of the blog can update the state of the blog to published

+ The owner of a blog can edit the blog in draft or published state

+ The owner of the blog can to delete the blog in draft or published state

+The owner of the can get a list of their blogs.

 Tests for all endpoints

 Setup

 Install NodeJS, mongodb

 pull this repo

 update env with example.env

 run npm run start

 Base URL
 https://bloggin.onrender.com

 Models

 User
 field	data_type	constraints
 id	string	required